 Reporting and Monitoring

-All projects that receive AHP grants are subject to compliance monitoring.
+All projects that receive AHP subsidies are subject to compliance monitoring.
 The monitoring guidelines are detailed in the AHP Implementation Plan.

 - Satisfactory progress toward completion is being made